dwight1970/jan1tor/README.md

 - Message Content Intent
 ```

-4. **Scroll down to the Permissions section and select the permissions required by the bot.** You can omit this step and use the following permissions integer: `1692133430525120`; otherwise, select the necessary permissions to ensure proper functionality and copy generated number.
+4. **Scroll down to the Permissions section and select the permissions required by the bot.** Alternatively, you can skip this step and use the following permissions integer: `1692133430525120`.
+If you choose to select the permissions manually, ensure proper functionality by copying the generated number after configuration.
 ```
 - View Audit Log
 - Change Nickname